Oros42/tiny_DnDUp/README.md

 Upload easily files by drag and drop in the web page.

 1 PHP file with HTML5 + javascript.

+Just upload index.php on your web site.
+Call it a firt time.
+Edit the new config.php and have fun :-)

 ![screenshot0](https://raw.github.com/Oros42/tiny_DnDUp/readme/screenshot/Capture-0.png)

 ![screenshot1](https://raw.github.com/Oros42/tiny_DnDUp/readme/screenshot/Capture-1.png)